centrapay/centrapay-docs/src/guides/payment-flows.md

 ### Static Patron Barcode

-This is a Variant on Dynamic Patron Code.
-If you've setup long lived Centrapay Enabled Barcode then you can use these to pay on behalf of a Customer.
+This is a variant on Dynamic Patron Code.
+If you've setup a long lived Centrapay Enabled Barcode then you can use these to pay on behalf of a Customer.
 You may need to check a Customer's Photo ID before this goes through.